abhayrai8299/Portfolio-Abhay-Rai/README.md

-# 🚀 Varun Raj's Developer Portfolio
+# 🚀 Abhay Rai's Developer Portfolio

 Welcome to my personal developer portfolio!
 This showcases my work, skills, and professional experience as a Frontend and Mobile App Developer specialising in React, React Native, TypeScript, and more.

 ## 🖥️ Live Preview

-Check it out here 👉 [https://varunraj.vercel.app/](https://varunraj.vercel.app/)
+Check it out here 👉 [https://abhayrai.vercel.app/](https://abhayrai.vercel.app/)

 ---